CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

 According to [pacemaker docs](https://clusterlabs.org/pacemaker/doc/2.1/Clusters_from_Scratch/html/verification.html):

     requiring a manual start of cluster services gives you the opportunity to do a post-mortem investigation of a node failure before returning it to the cluster.

-That means, if a node crash and restart, you have to start the two services and then run the command `pcs cluster start <node>`.
+That means, if a node crash and restart, you have to run the command `pcs cluster start [<NODENAME> | --all]` to start the cluster on it.
-You can enable them if you wish with `systemctl`:
+You can enable them if you wish with `pcs`:

-    $> systemctl enable corosync && systemctl enable pacemaker

-Or with `pcs`:

     $> pcs cluster enable [<NODENAME> | --all]

 #### Fencing setup
 !!! warning "root user"